 Where: Australia and New Zealand

-As for the eight clubs based in New South Wales, the Sydney Roosters, who have the best halfback-hooker combination for 2018 in Jake Friend and Cooper Cronk, get the early Super Saturday honours with games in round one (vs Tigers) and round 4 (vs Warriors).
-Another NSW side that enters 2018 with high expectations, the Cronulla Sharks, drew the late game on Saturday in round 3 (vs Eels), but there’s no NSW team that has more Saturday matches in the early rounds than the South Sydney Rabbitohs.
-The Rabbitohs will be playing three consecutive Saturday games right off, round 1 (vs Warriors), round 2 (vs Panthers) and round 3 (vs Sea Eagles), which should reveal a lot about where the Bunnies are headed in 2018.
+As for the eight clubs based in New South Wales, the Sydney Roosters, who have the best halfback-hooker combination for 2018 in Jake Friend and Cooper Cronk, get the early Super Saturday honours with games in round one and round 4 (vs Warriors).
+Another NSW side that enters 2018 with high expectations, the Cronulla Sharks, drew the late game on Saturday in round 3, as well as the first weekend in May (round 9) vs the Eels, but there’s no NSW team that has more Saturday matches in the early rounds than the South Sydney Rabbitohs.
+The Rabbitohs will be playing three consecutive Saturday games right off in rounds 1-3, in addition to a couple big matches in May, round 11 (vs Cowboys) and round 12 (vs Warriors) which should reveal a lot about where the Bunnies are headed in 2018.

 The complete list of Super Saturday contests in this round of the NRL, including the matches that are exclusive to Fox League, Foxtel’s 24/7 Rugby channel, are:

 *Shown as Sydney time, adjust for regional differences.
 NRL matches on Free to Air include ad-breaks, and do not offer full replays per broadcasting agreement.
-NRL Live Streaming available for every match excluding the Grand Final with eligible devices through Foxtel Go with the new Fox League channel.
+NRL Live Streaming available for every match excluding the Grand Final with eligible devices through the Foxtel App on the Fox League channel.

 If you enjoy Rugby action the Fox League channel is the place for you, televising every round and all teams Live and ad-break free during play before the grand final.
-With NRL Saturday free to air matches extremely limited during this new season, you may wish to Stream the NRL using an eligible mobile device through Foxtel Go.
+With NRL Saturday free to air matches extremely limited during this new season, you may wish to Stream the NRL live using an eligible mobile device through the Foxtel App.

 Super Saturday Players to Watch